Central dogma of molecular biology

-The central dogma of molecular biology is an explanation of the flow of genetic information within a biological system.
+The central dogma of molecular biology deals with the flow of genetic information within a biological system.
 It is often stated as "DNA makes RNA, and RNA makes protein", although this is not its original meaning.
 It was first stated by Francis Crick in 1957, then published in 1958:

 He re-stated it in a Nature paper published in 1970: "The central dogma of molecular biology deals with the detailed residue-by-residue transfer of sequential information.
 It states that such information cannot be transferred back from protein to either protein or nucleic acid."

 A second version of the central dogma is popular but incorrect.
 This is the simplistic DNA → RNA → protein pathway published by James Watson in the first edition of The Molecular Biology of the Gene (1965).
-Watson's version differs from Crick's because Watson describes a two-step (DNA → RNA and RNA → protein) process as the central dogma.
-While the dogma, as originally stated by Crick, remains valid today, Watson's version does not.
+Watson's version differs from Crick's because Watson describes a two-step (DNA → RNA / RNA → protein) process as the central dogma.
+While the dogma as originally stated by Crick remains valid today, Watson's version does not.